1990s: Video games

 The European PAL version of the Mega Drive launched in 1990, later becoming the highest-selling fourth-gen console in Europe.

 Nintendo's Game Boy was a popular handheld game console during the 1990s.

 The Atari Jaguar released in 1993, becoming part Fifth-gen of video game consoles.

 The Nintendo 64 was released in 1996.
 Super Mario 64 was the best-selling game of the decade.

-The PlayStation was released in the mid-1990s and became the best-selling gaming console of its time.
+The PlayStation was released in 1994 and became the best-selling gaming console of its time.